Early Career Research Grant Program

 - Summary (500 words) of the proposed research project

-- Research application of up to 10 pages, single spaced, with the following structure:
+- Research Proposal of up to 10 pages, single spaced, with the following structure:

-- Research design, including descriptions of data and analysis techniques
+- Research design, including descriptions of proposed data and analysis techniques

 - Cited references